Denise: Deep Robust Principal Component Analysis for Positive Semidefinite Matrices: Numerical Results

 \section{Numerical Results}

 In this sections we provide numerical results of Denise.
-We first train Denise with the supervised loss function on a synthetic train dataset and evaluate it on a synthetic test dataset.
+We first train Denise with the supervised loss function on a synthetic training dataset and evaluate it on a synthetic test dataset.
 We also evaluate Denise on a synthetic test dataset which is generated with a different distribution.
 Finally, we test Denise on a real word dataset before and after finetuning with the unsupervised loss function.
-The source code is avaible at \url{https://github.com/DeepRPCA/Denise}\,.
+The source code is avaible at \if\addackn0 \url{https://github.com/XXXXX}\, (true link not shown to keep anonymous). \else \url{https://github.com/DeepRPCA/Denise}\,. \fi